Gyuri1/SMA_message_tracking/README.md

 This python script demonstrates how to use  Message Tracking API capabilities of Security Management Appliance (SMA)

-# How to install
+# How to install:

-Please download all files and install requests python module:
+Please download all the files from this repository and install `requests` python module:

 `pip install requests`

-# How to use
+# How to use:

 There are a 2 parameters:
  -d  : number of days (mandatory)